The Dishman Family of Virginia

 Citations

-5. [S33] Assumnption of this researcher:No marriage records found and his will does not mention a wife or any children, so he likely never married.
+5. [S33] Assumption of this researcher:No marriage records found and his will does not mention a wife or any children, so he likely never married.

-6. [S133] James Dishman, Sr. will (1800), Will Book 2, page 271. son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.
+6. [S133] James Dishman will (1790), son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.

 Mildred Dishman1